Probabilistic Analysis of Scalogram Ridges in Signal Processing: Definition of ridges

 where $\epsilon$ is a sufficiently small constant,

 $\mathcal{I}_k:=\int_{\mathbb{R}} |u|^k|\psi(u)|du,\ k=1,2,3$, and $M_m'':=\underset{t\in \mathbb{R}}{\sup}|\phi_m''(t)|<\infty$.
 In other words, when $\epsilon>0$ is sufficiently small, we have

 To analyze the ridges in the scalogram of $f$, we make the following observations.
 First, if the amplitude of the $m$-th IMT function in $f$, where $m\in \{1,\ldots,M\}$, is very small, its contribution to the scalogram may be buried by spectral leakage caused by the time-varying nature of the frequencies and amplitudes.
 This can make detecting the $m$-th IF, $\phi'_{m}$, from the scalogram challenging.
 Conversely, if one component has a very large amplitude, its spectral leakage may dominate the scalogram, potentially masking the contributions of other components.
 Second, if the spectral energy of the mother wavelet $\psi$ is spread over a broad frequency range rather than being tightly concentrated, the components in (\ref{relation:scalogram_ridge}) may overlap significantly, making it harder to isolate individual components or accurately infer the IFs.
 To build intuition about ridge definitions for noise-free AMH, we focus on the scenario where the impact of spectral leakage in the scalogram of the noise-free AHM is negligible.
 This holds, for example, when the support of $\hat{\psi}$ is concentrated around $[1-B,1+B]$, where $0<B<\delta/(1+\delta)$ and $\delta$ is the constant mentioned in the spectral separation condition (\ref{assumption:spectral_separation}).
-Under this assumption, (\ref{relation:scalogram_ridge}) can be further approximated as follows:
+Under this assumption, the regions where the values of the functions $\{s\mapsto |\widehat{\psi}\left(2\pi s\phi'_{m}(t)\right)|\}_{m=1,2,\ldots,M}$ are non-negligible are nearly non-overlapping.
+Consequently, (\ref{relation:scalogram_ridge}) can be further approximated as follows:

 Denote

 which is a singleton under Assumption \ref{assumption:boundedness:psi}.
 By (\ref{relation:scalogram_ridge2}), for any $t\in \mathbb{R}$, the local maxima of $\left|W_{f}(t,\cdot)\right|$ approximately occur at $\frac{\omega_{\psi}}{\phi'_{1}(t)}, \frac{\omega_{\psi}}{\phi'_{2}(t)},\ldots, \frac{\omega_{\psi}}{\phi'_{M}(t)}$, which are inversely related to the IFs $\{\phi'_{1}(t),\phi'_{2}(t),\ldots,\phi'_{M}(t)\}$.
 The observation above leads to the following definition of ridges \cite[Definitions 2.1 and 2.2]{lilly2010analytic} (see also \cite[Section B]{meignen2023new}).